-\\ Patients should be categorised as highest risk (requiring shielding) within 6 weeks of starting biologic if they are on concomitant immunomodulator treatment or systemic steroids, whether started simultaneously or prior to the biologic.
-After 6 weeks they may enter the 'moderate' risk category provided not meeting other highest risk criteria e.g. moderate-severe disease not controlled by treatment.
-Biologic plus immunomodulator in stable patients may increase risk over monotherapy but there is no specific evidence for this situation.

-\\\ As adjudged by clinical team responsible for patient care.
+\Patients should be categorised as highest risk (requiring shielding) within 6 weeks of starting biologics if they are on concomitant immunomodulator treatment or systemic steroids, whether started simultaneously or prior to the biologic.
+After 6 weeks they may enter the 'moderate' risk category provided they do not meet other highest risk criteria, for example, moderate-severe disease not controlled by treatment.
+Biologic plus immunomodulator in stable patients may increase the risk over monotherapy but there is no specific evidence for this situation. §As judged by the clinical team responsible for patient care.

-\\\\ Patients who have stopped biologics or immunomodulators should remain within their pre-treatment cessation risk category for 3 months; for drugs with a much shorter half-life (e.g. tofacitinib) we advise clinician discretion.
+¶Patients who have stopped biologics or immunomodulators should remain within their pre-treatment cessation risk category for 3 months; for drugs with a much shorter half-life (eg, tofacitinib), we advise clinician discretion.